HarbourMasters/Shipwright/README.md

  - Open OoT Rom
  - Open Ship Folder

-We will start by clicking on `Open OoT Rom`.
+Start by clicking on `Open OoT Rom`.
 After doing that, a window should open, asking you to open an OoT ROM.
 Simply navigate through your folders and find your ZRET OoT Debug ROM that you have obtained legitimately.
 Simply double-click on the file, and the prompt should close.

 After that, click on `Open Ship Folder`.
 Another window will open, but this time, it will ask you to select a folder.
 Simply select the folder that you extracted from the Ship of Harkinian `.zip` file.

 After that, a command-line window should open.
 Don't worry, this is perfectly normal.
 The tool will proceed to extract the assets from the ROM and compile them into a format the Ship of Harkinian can understand.

 The whole process can take up to **5 minutes**.
-Depending on your PC specs, this process might be shorter.
+Depending on your PC specs, this process may be shorter.

 After that, a `Done!` message should show up.
 At that point, simply press on the `X` of the OTRGUI tool at the top-right.
 If you get another message, then you might have selected a wrong ROM.
 Simply retry again with another ROM.